VetCorps is now hiring! If interested, apply here and

 Position Type: Seasonal, Part-Time, Non-Exempt

-Schedule: 22.5 hours per week
+Schedule: 22.5 hours per week, generally Monday-Friday 8:30am-1:00pm

-Reports to: NFO Staff
+Reports to: NFO Program Director

-Location: Not Forgotten Outreach, Taos, NM
+Location: Not Forgotten Outreach – 610 Paseo del Pueblo Norte, Taos, NM 87571

 VetCorps offers veterans and their families a service opportunity to engage in a 2nd Mission: feeding the community.
 VetCorps members participate in agricultural projects at Not Forgotten Outreach and engage in therapeutic activities to strengthen the ability of veterans to transition successfully into civilian life.
 This position will be demanding both physically and mentally as you learn and engage in agricultural projects.
 Agricultural projects will include hydroponics, traditional row crops, and animal husbandry.
-All VetCorps members will receive both personal and professional development training in topics such as hydroponics, USDA food safety, beekeeping, seed saving, row crops, permaculture, acequias, land revitalization, farm business tactics, marketing, Dialectical Behavioral Therapy Skills, and “whole health” lifestyle skills.
+All VetCorps members will receive both personal and professional development training in topics such as hydroponics, USDA food safety, beekeeping, seed saving, row crops, permaculture, acequias, land revitalization, Dialectical Behavioral Therapy Skills, and “whole health” lifestyle skills.

 NFO VetCorps Crew Member is an apprenticeship position and requires a commitment to the full term.